lvsn/ZeroComp/README.md

 ```

 ## Acknowledgements
+This research was supported by NSERC grants RGPIN 2020-04799 and ALLRP 586543-23, Mitacs and Depix.
+Computing resources were provided by the Digital Research Alliance of Canada.
+We also thank Louis-Étienne Messier and Justine Giroux for their help as well as all members of the lab for discussions and proofreading help.

 This implementation builds upon Hugging Face’s [Diffusers](https://github.com/huggingface/diffusers) library.
 We also acknowledge [Gradio](https://www.gradio.app/) for providing a developer-friendly tool to create the interative demos for our models.